cnnrde/ReplitRPC/README.md

 ## Contributing

-like make the pull request and do the thing
+like make the pull request and do the thing, simple as that!

 ## Building